-Creating a fistula by joining a vein and artery together makes the blood vessel larger and stronger.
-This makes it easier to transfer your blood into the dialysis machine and then back again.
+Joining a vein and an artery together makes the blood vessel larger and stronger.
+This makes it easier to transfer your blood into the dialysis machine and back again.

-The operation to create the AV fistula is usually carried out six weeks before haemodialysis begins because this allows the tissue and skin surrounding the fistula to heal.
+The operation to create the AV fistula is usually carried out around four to eight weeks before haemodialysis begins.
+This allows the tissue and skin surrounding the fistula to heal.

-If your blood vessels are too narrow to create an AV fistula, an alternative operation known as an AV graft may be recommended.
-This involves using a piece of synthetic tubing, known as a graft, to connect an artery to a vein.
+If your blood vessels are too narrow to create an AV fistula, an alternative procedure known as an AV graft may be recommended.
+A piece of synthetic tubing (graft) is used to connect the artery to the vein.

-As a short-term measure, or if haemodialysis is suddenly required due to a medical emergency, you may be given a neck line.
+As a short-term measure, or in an emergency, you may be given a neck line.
 This is where a small tube is inserted into a vein in your neck.
-Once the AV fistula has been created and has had time to heal, the neck line can be removed.

 The haemodialysis process